 Do not crush or chew an everolimus tablet.
 Swallow the pill whole.
 If you have trouble swallowing the tablet, stir it into 2 tablespoons of water until the tablet breaks apart.
 Stir this mixture and drink all of it right away.
 To make sure you get the entire dose, add a little more water to the same glass, swirl gently and drink right away.

-Everolimus can lower blood cells that help your body fight infections.
+Everolimus can lower blood cells that help your body fight infections and help your blood to clot.
 This can make it easier for you to bleed from an injury or get sick from being around others who are ill.
-Your blood will need to be tested often.
-Your kidney function will also need to be tested.
+Your blood may need to be tested often.
 Visit your doctor regularly.

 If you have hepatitis B you may develop liver symptoms after you stop taking this medication, even months after stopping.
 Your doctor may want to check your liver function for several months after you stop using everolimus.
 Visit your doctor regularly.